 These are just a few of the highlights from our 3-hour tour.
 If you’re not visiting Daufuskie Island for long, 3 hours might seem like too much, but I assure you that this tour will help you appreciate the history and culture in a truly special way.

-If you don’t take Sallie Ann’s tour, you need to stop by the school on your own (or, like us, you might stop by again anyway because the coffee here is super.)
+If you don’t take Sallie Ann’s tour, you need to stop by the Mary Fields School on your own.
+(Or, like us, you might stop by again anyway because the coffee here is super.)

 As I said above, the school was built in 1934 for the black children of the Island.
 In 1962 segregation ended, and shortly after that is when Pat Conroy began teaching.
 Little did anyone know at the time the notoriety he would later bring the little white building.